EarlGray/SECD/README.md

 How to run
 ----------
-`secdscheme` wrapper scripts tries to silently build all it needs:
+`secdscheme` wrapper script tries to build silently all it needs:
 ``` bash
 $ ./secdscheme
 # compiles ./secd binary